tjwombo/RNSArchipelago/README.md

 ## Installation

+**Note Reloaded-II is having trouble finding the updated version, it is recommended to instal manually for the time being**

 This mod uses [R2Reloaded](https://github.com/Reloaded-Project/Reloaded-II) and can be installed by Adding Rabbit and Steel as an application by clicking the + button